gbdev/GBSoundSystem/README.md

 - If `SOUNDSYSTEM_ENABLE_VUM` set to 0 or not defined, the 'wVUMeterN' variables will not be available.
 - CPU, code size, and RAM usage is slightly more if this is enabled.

---
+---
 ### `SoundSystem.inc`
 This is essentially documentation on the routines included in the driver and any supporting `EQU`ates.
-(The text from The API section below came from this file.)
+(The text from [The API](https://github.com/BlitterObjectBob/GBSoundSystem#the-api) section below came from this file.)

---
+---
 ### `SoundSystemNotes.inc`
 This is an optional `INCLUDE` file provided as a convenience.
 It contains `EQU`ates for note values that you can pass into `SFX_Play`. *You do not need to include this file in your project if you don't need it.*